amerzonmclean01-stack/e-book-store/README.md

                 },
                 {
                     id: 2,
-                    title: "The Power of Declared Destiny",
+                    title: "Understanding God's Timing",
-                    description: "Understanding how God's written word over your life shapes your future...",
+                    description: "Learning to trust in divine timing when pursuing your God-given destiny...",
                     date: "2025-11-15",
                     content: "Full blog post content would go here..."
                 },
                 {
                     id: 3,
-                    title: "Breaking Through Limitations",
+                    title: "The Power of Prophetic Declaration",
-                    description: "Practical steps to overcome the barriers standing between you and your destiny...",
+                    description: "How speaking God's promises can activate your destiny and transform your life...",
                     date: "2025-11-10",
                     content: "Full blog post content would go here..."
                 }